Main employment indicators

 Codes for the Representation of Names of Languages (ISO 639-2)

-Discouraged person – a person who would like to work and would be currently available for work if there should be work, but who is not an active job seeker because he or she has lost hope of finding a job.
+Discouraged person – a person who would like to work and would be immediately available for work if there was work, but who is not an active job seeker because he or she has lost hope of finding a job.

-- worked and was paid as a wage earner, entrepreneur or a freelancer;
+- worked at least one hour and was paid as a wage earner, entrepreneur or freelancer;

 - worked without direct payment in a family enterprise or on his/her own farm;

-Employment rate – the share of employed persons in working-age population.
+Employment rate – the share of the employed in working-age population.

 Household – a group of people who live in a common dwelling (at the same address) and share joint financial and/or food resources.
 Persons included in the household are members of the household.
 A household may also consist of one member only.

-Labour force participation rate / activity rate – the share of the labour force in working-age population.
+Labour force participation rate / activity rate – the share of the labour force (total number of the employed and unemployed) in working-age population.

 Underemployed – a person who works part-time, but would like to work more and is available for additional work (within two weeks).